Waukesha County, Wisconsin

 Waukesha County (/ˈwɔːkɪʃɔː/) is a county in the U.S. state of Wisconsin.
 As of the 2020 United States Census, the population was 406,978, making it the third-most populous county in Wisconsin.
+Its median income of $88,985 placed it as the only county in Wisconsin on the list of the 100 highest-income counties in the U.S. by median income as of 2020.
 Its county seat and largest city is Waukesha.

-Waukesha County is included in the Milwaukee–Waukesha–West Allis, WI Metropolitan Statistical Area.
+Waukesha County is included in the Milwaukee metropolitan area.